mochananil/Sample_work/Instuctions (sample work).md

    ![Siri ChatGPT shortcut app](https://github.com/mochananil/Sample_work/blob/3de43280769451cd70ea4f8c79c3e28c40a3cea2/7.jpg)

-2. Locate the Siri Pro shortcut and tap the ellipsis icon (three dots) to open the shortcut’s settings.
+2. Locate the Siri Pro shortcut in the shortcuts app.
+3. Click the three dots in the shortcut to open the settings menu.

    ![Three dots](https://github.com/mochananil/Sample_work/blob/f03688f934ab14bdecbec2b2323538b214553f0a/three%20dots.jpg)

-3. Under the third dialog box titled “If“, you will see the message – “GENERATE AND ADD YOUR API KEY HERE.”
-Paste your previously copied API key here and tap “Done” at the top right.
+4. In the third dialog box titled “If“, you will see the message – “GENERATE AND ADD YOUR API KEY HERE.”
+Paste your previously copied API key here.
+5. After pasting the API key, click "Done" located at the top right corner of the screen.

    ![placeholder for API key](https://github.com/mochananil/Sample_work/blob/3de43280769451cd70ea4f8c79c3e28c40a3cea2/3.jpg)

    ![API Key replaced](https://github.com/mochananil/Sample_work/blob/3de43280769451cd70ea4f8c79c3e28c40a3cea2/8.jpg)

-4. ChatGPT is now integrated with Siri on your iPhone.
-Invoke the shortcut by either tapping on Siri Pro in the Shortcuts app or saying Hey Siri followed by the shortcut’s name (Launch Siri Pro)
+ChatGPT is now integrated with Siri on your iPhone.

+Invoke the shortcut by either clicking on Siri Pro in the Shortcuts app or by saying "Hey Siri" followed by the shortcut’s name (Example: "Hey Siri, Launch Siri Pro")

-   Note: First time there would be a pop-up in which we would have to click allow to initiate:
+> Note: The first time there would be a pop-up in which we would have to click allow to initiate:

    ![Siri ChatGPT](https://github.com/mochananil/Sample_work/blob/3de43280769451cd70ea4f8c79c3e28c40a3cea2/9.jpg)